Mstarr85/Mstarr85.github.io/README.md

   This was created to showcase a portfolio

-Getting Started
+## How It Works

+  * Click on Deployed Github Link provided below
--Start on the About page and click  on Portfolio  which will direct you to a gallery of work -Click on Contact to send you Contact information
+  * Start on the About page and click  on Portfolio  which will direct you to a gallery of work
+  * Click on Contact to send you to Contact information

-Github Repo Link
+## Github Repo Link

 https://github.com/Mstarr85/Mstarr85.github.io

 Deployed Github Link